stainless-api/upload-openapi-spec-action/README.md

           commit_message: 'Auto-updates from Stainless'
 ```

-This assumes the following secrets have been [uploaded to your Github Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):
+This assumes the following secrets have been [uploaded to your GitHub Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):

 - `secrets.STAINLESS_API_KEY`: Your Stainless API key.
-- `secrets.API_TOKEN_GITHUB`: A Github [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with permissions to push to your docs repo.
+- `secrets.API_TOKEN_GITHUB`: A GitHub [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with permissions to push to your docs repo.